ckolluru/ckolluru.github.io/_publications/2024-06-18-tractography.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-06-18-tractography
 excerpt: 'Created a software for microscopic tractography in peripheral nerves.
-Inspired by similar toolkits that process diffusion MR datasets of the brain.'
+Work inspired by similar research toolkits that process diffusion MR datasets of the brain.'
 date: 2024-06-18
 venue: 'Jounal of Biomedical Optics'
 slidesurl: